MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/Upgrade-Option-Same-Hardware.md

 ms.technology: failover-clustering
 ms.topic: article
 author: johnmarlin-msft
-ms.date: 02/07/2019
+ms.date: 02/28/2019
 description: This article describes upgrading a 2-node Failover Cluster using the same hardware ms.localizationpriority: medium
 ---

-# Upgrading Failover Clusters Using the Same Hardware
+# Upgrading Failover Clusters on the same hardware

-> Applies To: Windows Server 2016, Windows Server 2019
+> Applies To: Windows Server 2019, Windows Server 2016

 A failover cluster is a group of independent computers that work together to increase the availability of applications and services.
 The clustered servers (called nodes) are connected by physical cables and by software.
 If one of the cluster nodes fails, another node begins to provide service (a process known as failover).
 Users experience a minimum of disruptions in service.

-This guide describes the steps for "upgrading" the cluster nodes to Windows Server® 2016 or Windows Server® 2019 from an older version using the same hardware.
+This guide describes the steps for upgrading the cluster nodes to Windows Server 2019 or Windows Server 2016 from an earlier version using the same hardware.

 ## Overview

 Upgrading the operating system on an existing failover cluster is only supported when going from Windows Server 2016 to Windows 2019.
-If the failover cluster is running an older version, such such as Windows Server 2012 R2 and earlier, upgrading while the cluster services are running will not allow joining nodes together.
+If the failover cluster is running an earlier version, such such as Windows Server 2012 R2 and earlier, upgrading while the cluster services are running will not allow joining nodes together.
 If using the same hardware, steps can be taken to get it to the newer version.

 Before any upgrade of your failover cluster, please consult the [Windows Upgrade Center](https://www.microsoft.com/upgradecenter).
 When you upgrade a Windows Server in-place, you move from an existing operating system release to a more recent release while staying on the same hardware.
 Windows Server can be upgraded in-place at least one, and sometimes two versions forward.
 For example, Windows Server 2012 R2 and Windows Server 2016 can be upgraded in-place to Windows Server 2019.
 Also keep in mind that the [Cluster Migration Wizard](https://blogs.msdn.microsoft.com/clustering/2012/06/25/how-to-move-highly-available-clustered-vms-to-windows-server-2012-with-the-cluster-migration-wizard/) can be used but is only supported up to two versions back.
 The following graphic shows the upgrade paths for Windows Server.
-Downward pointing arrows represent the supported upgrade path moving from older versions up to Windows Server 2019.
+Downward pointing arrows represent the supported upgrade path moving from earlier versions up to Windows Server 2019.

 ![In-place Upgrade Diagram](media\In-Place-Upgrade\In-Place-Upgrade-1.png)